 An emergency dental appointment will help alleviate the pain as soon as it occurs to reduce the chances of cuts or ulcers forming as we are able to easily and safely cut any excess wire and re-cement any loose brackets.

 Book an emergency dental appointment as soon as possible.
 When you speak to a dentist they may prescribe an antibiotic to you.

 Getting hold of the medications to correctly treat dental abscess are through prescription only.

 Abscesses occur when the space between teeth and gums or around the tooth root becomes infected.
 If it is not treated soon, the infection can even spread to other parts of the body.

-To ease the pain, rinse your mouth out with a salt water mixture.
+To ease the pain, you can use over the counter painkillers or rinse your mouth out with a salt water mixture.
 Use 1/2 a teaspoon of salt in about 250 ml or 8 ounces of water and rinse several times a day.

-Book an appointment with your dentist as soon as possible.
+Book an emergency appointment with your dentist as soon as possible.